hms-dbmi/viv/README.md

 #### `VivViewerLayer`

 This component can be used with an already existing `DeckGL` setup.
+It is a tiled image layer for viewing high resolution imagery that is tiled and served from a file server

+#### `StaticImageLayer`

+This component can be used with an already existing `DeckGL` setup.
+It is meant for small images that can be served at once, i.e that are not tiled.

 ## `Viewer` and `ViewerLayer` Properties